kstenerud/concise-encoding/cbe-specification.md

 Object Encoding
 ---------------

 A CBE document is byte-oriented.
 All objects are composed of a type field (1 or 2 bytes long) and a possible payload that will always end on an 8-bit boundary.
-Variable length types always begin with length fields, and all types always end deteriministically at an 8-bit boundary with no lookahead required.
+Variable length types begin with length determining fields, and all types always end deteriministically at an 8-bit boundary with no lookahead required.
 This ensures that the end of a CBE document can always be deterministically found with no scan-ahead or backtracking.

 Containers and arrays can always be built incrementally (you don't need to know their final size before you start encoding their contents).

 The types are structured such that the most commonly used types and values encode into the smallest space while still remaining zero-copy capable in most places on little endian systems.

+### Type Field

+All objects begin with a type field, followed by a possible payload (depending on the type).

 | Hex | Type                                              | Payload                                  |
 | --- | ------------------------------------------------- | ---------------------------------------- |